Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Maintaining Lower Envelope of Pseudo-Lines

 \subsection{Data structure and operations}

-\subparagraph{The tree structure.} Our primary data structure is a balanced binary search tree $\Xi$.
-Such a tree data structure supports insert and delete, each in $O(\log n)$ time.
-The leaves of $\Xi$ contain the pseudo-lines, from left to right in the sorted order defined above.
-An internal node $v \in \Xi$ represents the lower envelope of the pseudo-lines in its subtree.
-More precisely, every leaf $v$ of $\Xi$ stores a single pseudo-line $e_v \in E$.
-For an inner node $v$ of $\Xi$, we write $E(v)$ for the set of pseudo-lines in the subtree rooted at $v$.
-We denote the lower envelope of $E(v)$ by $\mathcal{L}\big(v\big)$.
-The inner node $v$ has the following variables: \begin{itemize} \item $f$, $\ell$, $r$: a pointer to the parent, left child and right child of $v$, respectively; \item $\max$: the \emph{last} pseudo-line in E(V) (last in the ordering defined in Section 2.1) \item $\Lambda$: a balanced binary search tree that stores the prefix or suffix of $\mathcal{L}(v)$ that is not on the lower envelope $\mathcal{L}(f)$ of the parent (in the root, we store the lower envelope of $E$).
-The leaves of $\Lambda$ store the pseudo-lines that support the segments on the lower envelope, with the endpoints of the segments, sorted from left to right.
-An inner node of $\Lambda$ stores the common point of the last segment in the left subtree and the first segment in the right subtree.
-We will need split and join operations on the binary trees, which can be implemented in $O(\log n)$ time. \end{itemize}
+\paragraph{The tree structure.} Our primary data structure for maintaining $\cL(E)$ is a balanced binary search tree (e.g., a red-black tree~\cite{Tar}) $\Xi$, which supports insertion and deletion operations in $O(\log n)$ time.
+The leaves of $\Xi$ contain the pseudo-lines, sorted from left to right according to the order defined above.
+An internal node $v \in \Xi$ represents the lower envelope of the pseudo-lines contained in the subtree rooted at $v$.
+More precisely, every leaf $v$ of $\Xi$ stores a single pseudo-line $v.e \in E$.
+For a node $v$ of $\Xi$, we write $v.E$ for the set of pseudo-lines in the subtree rooted at $v$.
+We denote the lower envelope of $v.E$ by $v.\cL$.
+Let $w$ (resp. $z$) be the left (resp.\ right) child of $v$.
+Then $w.\cL$ and $z.\cL$ intersect at one point $v.\chi$, and $v.\cL$ consists of the prefix (resp.\ suffix) of $w.\cL$ until $v.\chi$ (resp.\ of $z.\cL$ from $v.\chi$); see Figure~\ref{fig:children-envelope}.